Hozukii/linked-blog-starter-md/Books/Ego is the Enemy/Part II.md

 - Life requires trade-offs, but ego can't allow it.
 So why do you do what you do?
 #### Terms
 Abhor - regard with hatred and disgust
+# ENTITLEMENT, CONTROL, AND PARANOIA
+#### Chapter summary
+Once we succeed, we begin to overestimate our power.
+We think "We're he because we're bigger, stronger, and smarter."
+We must regularly remind ourselves of our power and limits.
+Not everything is in our control.
+#### Important passages
+#### Terms
+- **anthropomorphize** - attribute human characteristics or behaviour to
+# MANAGING YOURSELF
+If we can't manage ourselves.
+We wouldn't be able to manage others.
+We would start to hyper fixate on other people because of our own incompetence.
+Urgent and important are not synonyms
+# BEWARE THE DISEASE OF ME
+Beginning to think that we're better, that we're special, that our problems and experiences are so incredibly different from others that they wouldn't possibly be able to understand is dangerous.
+We never ear the right to be greedy or to pursue our interests at the expense of others Cheryl Strayed said: "You're becoming who you are going to be and so you might as well not be an asshole"
+#### Terms
+- **Magnanimous** - being generous or forgiving, especially to a rival or less powerful person
+# MEDITATE ON THE IMMENSITY
+Remind yourself how much came before you and how many will live after.
+Remind yourself how pointless it is to get mad.
+When we lack a connection to anything larger or bigger than us, it's like a piece of our soul is gone.
+#### Terms
+**sympatheia** - A connectedness with the cosmos.
+A sense of belonging to something larger, of realizing that "human things are an infinitesimal point in the immensity"